datafundamentals/df_java/README.md

 # Requirements
 This is only tested on the following Operating systems, so there is no guarantee that it works for others.
 Odds are it is pretty universally translatable.

+**NOTE** Please look at the .kitchen.yml file and adjust the synced folder from what we have run or it won't work

 * CentOS 6.4, 6.5
 * Ubuntu 12.04